dsidirop/pfUI-quickcast/README.md

 These commands work only in Vanilla Warcraft 1.12 and its family of derivatives.

-# 🚧 Work In Progress - Coming Soon 🚧

 ## ❓ Why pfUI-QuickCast?

 - **Performance**: The '/pfquickcast@heal' command is leaner and more performant than the original '/pfcast' command from pfUI.mouseover module.